akshan-main/data557project/Blogs/Blog 5 - Predicting Academic Salaries.md

 Will experience alone guarantee a bigger paycheck?
 Or do promotions, administrative roles, and even your field of study play a bigger role?

-To answer these questions, I built a **machine learning model** that predicts faculty salaries.
+To answer these questions, we built a **machine learning model** that predicts faculty salaries.
 What started as a curiosity-driven project soon turned into a deep dive into **career progression, academic hierarchies, and salary disparities**.

-Here’s what I discovered.
+Here’s what we discovered.

 ## **The Data: More Than Just a Paycheck**

 Salary data isn’t just numbers—it’s a reflection of **career trajectories, institutional policies, and systemic patterns** in academia.

-For this project, I used historical faculty salary data, extracting key features that could influence earnings, including:
+For this project, we used historical faculty salary data, extracting key features that could influence earnings, including:

 **Field of Study** – Salaries vary significantly across disciplines.
 **Academic Rank** – Assistant, Associate, and Full Professors follow different salary paths.